decretist/Dissertation/Chapter3/chapter3.md

 slept here: The changing identity of the father of the systematic study of canon law."
-Noonan's approach is apophatic, demonstrating that there is no sound historical basis for most of the affirmative statements that many mid-twentieth century handbooks and reference works presented as commonplace.[@noonan_gratian_1979] It is unnecessary to exhaustively catalog all of the many Gratian myths that Noonan debunked.
+Noonan's approach is apophatic, demonstrating that there is no sound historical basis for most of the affirmative statements that many mid-twentieth-century handbooks and reference works presented as commonplace.[@noonan_gratian_1979] It is unnecessary to exhaustively catalog all of the many Gratian myths that Noonan debunked.
 A single example, his examination of the history of the